5long/sup-wiki/Gmail-Offline-Imap-Smtp.md

 Getting the sup mail client to work with GMail(Imap+Smtp)/Google Apps with local mirroring

 # Setup overview:

-While sup has out-of-the-box support for reading email from imap, there isn't support for fetching all of your email and storing it locally.
-To top it off, the IMAP support is rather slow and there doesn't seem to be any SMTP support yet.
-Please note that this supports Gmail and Google Apps Domain Gmail.
-I haven't tested much of the former though.

 We'll be using Offlineimap - a tool to mirror IMAP mail in many formats - to store our email in the Maildir format.
 We'll then set up msmtp - a package to send email through smtp - to use GMail's system to send messages.

 # Installation